mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 - This is the domain I've been working on.

-- I am aware that some tasks require more performant solutions (for example DApps).
+- I know that some tasks require more performant solutions (for example DApps).

 - I will always choose long descriptive names over smart performance optimizations.